• Overview

 13. Can TAM develop a comprehensive plan for the transportation challenges in East San Rafael?

 TAM will continue to explore transportation solutions throughout the county, including cooperation with local transportation studies, such as in East San Rafael.
 The City of San Rafael is taking the lead on several planning activities.
-For example, the City of San Rafael is conducting a community-based transportation plan focused on East San Rafael.
+For example, the City of San Rafael recently completed a community-based transportation plan focused on East San Rafael.
 Additionally, the East San Rafael area has been identified as a Priority Development Area for the region, making it eligible for regional grants to conduct land use planning and transportation studies.
 TAM will assist the City of San Rafael in pursuing grant funds to conduct those studies and continue to look at transportation challenges and solutions as part of those studies.

 Project Evaluation